Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-tuto](https://github.com/HamzaM3/fortran-tuto): code of the Fortran [video tutorial](https://www.youtube.com/watch?v=__2UgFNYgf8&ab_channel=DerekBanas) by Derek Banas

 [githubactions_intro](https://github.com/ofmla/githubactions_intro): introduces Github Actions as a tool for lightweight automation of scientific data workflows, with examples in Python and Fortran using gnuplot, by Oscar Mojica

+[Intermediate Modern Fortran](https://github.com/ARCHER2-HPC/archer2-fortran-inter): intermediate course focusing on some of the more recent features which are central to Modern Fortran, by Kevin Stratford.
+Two main topics are the facilities in Fortran for abstraction and polymorphism provided by classes and interfaces, and the facilities for formal interoperability with ANSI C.

 [Introduction to Fortran Debugging](https://github.com/aperezhortal/fortran_debugging_introduction): reviews the most common types of errors and present simple ways to locate and correct those errors without the use of any debugging applications, by Andres Perez Hortal.
 The common errors are illustrated using simple Fortran applications where the simple debugging techniques are applied.